 Cutting the Stalks

 If one cuts a few days before digging, the eyes tend to come out, so the clumps are easier to divide accurately.
 However, if water gets into the stem, it can promote crown rot and ruin the tubers.
-Moreover, if one uses the same tool to cut all the stalks and leaves the plants in the ground, some growers fear that the tool could spread virus from one plant to another.
-If one digs and divides the clump right after cutting the stalk, there is less time for any virus to travel to the tubers.
-(The latest virus research findings indicate that cutting instruments seem rarely if ever to transmit virus among dahlia plants.
-However, one may wish to be careful until additional evidence becomes available.)
+Moreover, if one uses the same tool to cut all the stalks and leaves the plants in the ground, the tool could spread virus from one plant to another.
+To avoid spreading virus, dip cutting tools in a solution of one part bleach to ten parts of water before switching between one plant and the next.
+(See the ADS virus research reports for alternative solutions or sprays that kill virus on tools and on human hands.)
 Growers who cut the stalks a few days early should cover the open stalk with aluminum foil to minimize any water going down to the crown.
 (After the first frost, the stems always seem to have plenty of water in them, so some water there is unavoidable.)
 Leave enough stem (at least a few inches) to facilitate handling the clumps easily.

 As soon as one cuts off the tops, an opportunity arises for the variety name to become separated from the clump.
 Carefully keep the tag with the proper clump at all times until finishing marking the individual tubers.
 Unmarked tubers (variety unknown) are worth a lot less than marked ones.
 In addition to the variety name, carefully indicate the best plants — propagate from the best, not the worst stock.